wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    authoritative data might have been changed (for example, via dynamic update).".
-In other words, if a resolver generates negative answers from an NSEC record, it will not send any queries for names within that NSEC range (for the TTL).
-If a new name is added to the zone during this interval the resolver will not know this.
+In other words, if a resolver generates negative answers from an NSEC record, it will not send any queries for names within